-AWS License Manager includes features to help your organization manage licenses across AWS and on-premises.
-With AWS License Manager, you can define licensing rules, track license usage, and enforce controls on license use to reduce the risk of license overages.
+Amazon License Manager includes features to help your organization manage licenses across Amazon Web Services and on-premises.
+With Amazon License Manager, you can define licensing rules, track license usage, and enforce controls on license use to reduce the risk of license overages.
 You can also set usage limits to control licensing costs.

 Set license terms as rules